‘Self-esteem is the reputation we acquire with ourselves.’ – Nathaniel Branden

 I am afraid to talk to so and so because…

 - The second step is to imagine doing the thing they fear.
-Imagine registering for that swim team or talking to that person you like.
+Imagine registering for that swim team or talking to that person.

-- Develop a ‘so what’ mentality.
-Every time the child writes down what she is afraid of, make her write what the possible outcomes would be if she tried it.
-And next to the negative outcome, get them to write something like “even if I don’t make it to the team, so what?” or “even if that so and so rejects me, so what?”
+- Every time the child writes down what they are afraid of, ask them to write what the possible outcomes would be if they tried it.
+And next to the negative outcome, get them to write something about possible positive outcomes.

-A mother is the first and the most powerful female role-model in a little girl’s life.
+Mother-daughter relationships tend to be powerful and also filled with fraught moments.
 This activity taps into the mother-daughter bond to work on the girl’s self-esteem.

 You will need: